dhh1128/distributed-state-machine/README.md

 State machines consist of __states__ and __transitions__.
 Transitions are triggered by __events__.
-Some events are triggered manually (e.g., someone pushes a button to cycle an airlock); others might be automatic (e.g., once the bay door finishes open, the bay door should automatically go into an `open` state).
+Some events are triggered manually (e.g., someone pushes a button to cycle an airlock); others might be automatic (e.g., once the bay door finishes opening, the bay door should automatically go into an `open` state).
 A simple way to model them is with a matrix, where states are rows, events are columns, and transitions are the intersections or cells.